makkus/freckles/freckles/doc/getting_started.md

 freckles says "hello", World!
 ```

-It'd be really easy to change the *frecklet* to, for example, upload a local folder with html files instead of creating the single
+It'd be really easy to change this *frecklet* to, for example, upload a local folder with html files instead of creating the single
-file on the server, support https via letsencrypt, add a firewall, etc. All this exceeds the scope of this 'getting started'-guide.
+file on the server, support https via letsencrypt, add a firewall, etc. All this exceeds the scope of this 'getting started'-guide though.
 Check out the [Documentation]('/doc) if you want to learn more!

 <!-- end block real-life example -->